 - To explore the images we have about people from other cultures, social groups etc. - To be aware of how these images condition our expectations of people who belong to other groups.

-Group size: 8 - 10.
 Note: larger groups can be sub-divided

 - A ball

 - Paper and pen for the observer

 - Flip chart and marker pen.